JazminRM/aDNA_SummerCourse_UCPH/Exercises/F-statistics.md

 **D < 0**     the Ulakhan Sular wolf shares more alleles with X than the ancient sample 2 does, thus or tree is incorrect or there is gene-flow betwen X and the Ulakhan Sular wolf

-**D > 0**     the ancient sample 2 shares more alleles with X than the Ulakhan Sular wolf does, thus or tree is incorrect or there is gene-flow betwen X and the Mystery sample
+**D > 0**     the ancient sample 2 shares more alleles with X than the Ulakhan Sular wolf does, thus or tree is incorrect or there is gene-flow betwen X and the ancient sample

 </details>